 Policy 4: Summaries of responses to comments and any changes made as a result will be prepared and distributed at subsequent committee or public meetings and will be available on the MPO website.
-Articles featuring summarized comments may appear in the RVMPO transportation planning newsletters or on the website.

 4. Public Role in Decision Making

 A. RVMPO Decision-Making Authority